 What is Title IX?

 Title IX, of the Education Amendments of 1972, is often associated with participation equity within sports.
 However, the scope of the Title IX legislation extends to protect ALL campus community members by prohibiting discrimination on the basis of sex in education programs and activities sponsored by an institution receiving U.S. Federal financial assistance.
-PLU is committed to upholding these laws, and aims to provide an environment in which our students and employees can live, work, and study free from discrimination, sexual harassment, and other forms of sexual misconduct.
+PLU is committed to upholding this legislation, and strives to provide an environment in which our students and employees can live, work, and study free from sex discrimination, sex-based harassment, and other forms of sexual misconduct.

-In August, 2020 new Title IX regulations went into effect.
-PLU’s Office of Student Rights and Responsibilities, the University Title IX Coordinator, the VP of Student Life, and several other campus administrators updated the university’s policies and procedures to reflect the new regulations.
+In April 2024, the U.S. Department of Education released updates to the Title IX regulations.
+PLU’s Office of Student Rights and Responsibilities, the University Title IX Coordinator, the Vice President of Student Life, the Department of Human Resources, and several other campus administrators revised the University’s policies and procedures (located on the Documents and Forms page) to reflect PLU’s compliance and obligations under the new regulations.

 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”